Porous cylinder arrays for optimal wake and drag characteristics: Methods

 \subsection{Particle Image Velocimetry (PIV)}

-The behaviour of the optimal cylinder arrangements discovered via numerical optimization was also studied using a series of PIV experiments carried out in a closed-loop water flume with dimensions $2m\times0.25m\times0.25m$ (Figure~\ref{fig:piv}).
+The behaviour of the optimal cylinder arrangements discovered via numerical optimization was also examined using a series of PIV experiments carried out in a closed-loop water flume with dimensions $2m\times0.25m\times0.25m$ (Figure~\ref{fig:piv}).

 The optimized cylinder arrays were mounted at a distance of $0.7m$ ($27.96$ D) from the inlet.
 The blockage ratio of the test section, defined as the patch diameter divided by the channel width, was approximately $10\%$.
-The inflow velocity was set to $0.1m/s$ which corresponds to a Reynolds number of 3000 based on the patch diameter D. The PIV images were recorded after reaching a quasi-steady state for the periodic vortex shedding, i.e., approximately three minutes after starting the inflow.
+The inflow velocity was set to $0.1m/s$ which corresponds to a Reynolds number of $Re_d = U_\infty d/\nu$ = 500 based on individual cylinder diameter $d$.
+The diameter of each individual cylinder in the experiments was $d=5mm$, and the maximum allowable nominal patch diameter was set to $D = 26.7mm$.
+The PIV images were recorded after reaching a quasi-steady state for the periodic vortex shedding, i.e., approximately three minutes after starting the inflow.
 The flow was seeded with hollow glass spherical particles of diameter $10\mu m$, which were illuminated with a continuous $5W$ laser with a $532 nm$ wavelength.
-The particles were recorded using a high-speed camera (Photron Fastcam Mini UX50) with a resolution of $1280\times1024$ pixels, at 125 frames per second using a shutter speed of $1/1250s$.
-The images were pre-processed with a Gaussian filter and the background was subtracted.
-A Nyquist grid and fast Fourier transform correlator was used for the PIV analysis.
-Additionally, the post-processing involved local validation (median test method) and vector conditioning with neighbourhood size $3\times3$ pixels.
-The velocity vector field was computed from particle displacement within a fixed elapsed time from two sequential images.
+The particles were recorded using a high-speed camera (Photron Fastcam Mini UX50) with a resolution of $1280\times1024$ pixels, at 125 frames per second using a shutter speed of $1/250s$.
+A total of 1000 images were recorded for each experimental run, which is equivalent to approximately 8 vortex-shedding cycles.
+The background was subtracted and a fast Fourier transform correlator was used for the PIV analysis.
+The velocity vector field was computed from particle displacement within a fixed elapsed time ($8ms$) from two sequential images.
 Measurements of the free stream velocity indicated that the turbulence intensity in the free stream was less than $0.5 \%$.